 Clear Upgrades to Resolve Login Problems

-In Google Chrome, click The browser preferences menu and select “More Tools” and “Clear Browsing Data”.
+In Google Chrome, click on the browser settings menu and select “Privacy and Security” and “Clear Browsing Data”.

-This will start the Chrome Settings with “Clear Browsing Data” popup shown on your computer.
+This will launch Chrome settings with the “Clear Browsing Data” pop-up on your computer.

-Select “Clear cookies and other site data” and “cached files and images” choices.
+Select “Cookies and other site data” and “Images and cached files”.